ZenulAbidin/ZGLshapes/README.md

 ## Testing

-Run the `./run-tests.sh` script in the generated build directory to run the tests.
-This file is not automatically regenerated at this time, and needs to be updated manually.
+Run `bash -c "run-tests.sh --log_level=all"` in the generated build directory to run the tests.
 Arguments passed to this script will be passed to all of the Boost.Test modules.